Asejs/Asejs/README.md

 - 👋 Hi, I’m Åse Sagebakken
-- 🌱 Bachelor's degree in Computer Science at the University of Stavanger
+- 🌱 Bachelor's degree - Computer Science at the University of Stavanger
 - 📫 How to reach me: aase.sagebakken@hotmail.com